Mexican Joker: Plot

 Randy Marsh leads a tourist group around his Tegridy Farms marijuana farm, showing how it has grown and expanded.
 As Eric Cartman complains to Stan Marsh about the changes in the farm, Randy notes that his orders have decreased.
 When he visits Stephen Stotch to personally deliver some marijuana, he discovers that Stephen and others in South Park have started to grow their own marijuana, and Randy promises to take action.
 Randy forces Stan to plead to the South Park city council to ban private marijuana farms, but the council rejects the suggestion, and Randy is angered to the point where he completely denounces all of South Park.
 Later, Randy is visited by representatives from MedMen and they agree to work together.
 Randy's partner Towelie is upset that Randy has decided to sell out to corporations and leaves in disgust.

-Cartman witnesses a group of ICE agents arresting Stephen's Hispanic worker and separating him from his family, and he is intrigued by the idea that ICE has the ability to separate families seemingly at will via an anonymous tip.
-Cartman makes a threatening call to Kyle Broflovski just as ICE agents raid the Broflovski home and split the family while Cartman happily watches.
-When Kyle arrives at an ICE detention center and the staff discover that he is Jewish, they realize that they must get Kyle out as soon as possible or risk being viewed as racist.
+Cartman makes a threatening call to Kyle Broflovski just as ICE agents raid the Broflovski home and arrest the family while he happily watches; and is intrigued by the idea that ICE has the ability to separate families seemingly at will via an anonymous tip.
+The problem for the Broflovskis is advanced further by them being unable to find their passports and thus increasing the suspicion that they are illegal immigrants.
+When Kyle arrives at an ICE detention center and the staff discover that he is Jewish, they realize that they must get Kyle out as soon as possible or risk being viewed as anti-Semitic.
 As the ICE agents apologize to Kyle, he asks about the status of the other children in the camp and warns them that the stress and anxiety on the children could lead to the possibility of one of them becoming a Mexican Joker.
 The agents begin to overreact to this and wonder which child in their camp is the Mexican Joker.
-Later, a new bus of children arrives at the camp, with Cartman among them.
+Later, a new bus of children arrives at the camp, with Cartman among them; he explains that Stan got him sent to a detention center after overhearing him threatening to do so to Jimmy (bragging that he already did so to Kyle in the process).
 Cartman realizes that the detention center may remind Kyle of Nazi concentration camps and claims to feel sorry for his actions, as Kyle devises a plan to have everyone escape.

 A series of explosions throughout South Park destroys all of the private marijuana fields, an act for which the police immediately suspect Mexican Joker.
-Kyle has all of the detention center children fashion their aluminum foil blankets into yarmulkes to make them appear Jewish, in an attempt to get the agents to release them all, but the lead ICE agent believes he is experiencing a flashback to the origin of Mexican Joker, shoots and kills the other ICE agents before letting the children go (Believing that this will stop Mexican Joker from ever existing) and leaves.
+Kyle has all of the detention center children fashion their aluminum foil blankets into yarmulkes to make them appear Jewish, in an attempt to get the agents to release them all, but the lead ICE agent, thinking he is experiencing a flashback to the origin of Mexican Joker, shoots and kills the other ICE agents.
+He then releases all the children, believing this will stop Mexican Joker from ever existing.
 Randy celebrates the restored sales of Tegridy Farms products.